ognjenstrbanovic/Tableau-Public-Viz/README.md

 Data Boot Camp (C) 2019.
 All Rights Reserved.

-<mark>... and this is the end of the assignment description.</mark>
+- [x] ... and this is the end of the assignment description.

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------